Obsidian-Development/helia/README.md

 1. Create .env file in src folder with this content DISCORD_TOKEN=your token without quote symbols or anything
 2. If you want to host localy then just launch the bot with py main.py otherwise follow next steps
-3. For hosting in heroku do this
+3. Heroku cli setup
-Follow step 1
+4. Follow step 1
+5. Go to heroku.com and Sign Up or Log In if already have an account.
-Install Git and do git init when inside your directory Install heroku cli
+6. For command line setup install Git and do git init when inside your directory
+7. Install heroku cli
-Then do heroku apps:create name_of_app and heroku buildpacks:set heroku/python
+8. Then do heroku apps:create name_of_app and heroku buildpacks:set heroku/python
-Finally, do git push heroku master or git push heroku branch_name:master if you want to only push one branch
+9. Finally, do git push heroku master or git push heroku branch_name:master if you want to only push one branch
+10. For heroku gui setup do
+11. Go to heroku.com and Sign Up or Log In if already have an account.
+12. Go to Heroku Dashboard
+13. Hit New.
+Now give the application on heroku a unique name
+14. Click on Connect to Github.
+You might need to Authorize the app.
+If so Do It.
+15. Create a private repository on github
+16. Upload bot files into your private repository and edit gitignore and remove .env file mentions from there
+17. Create .env file in src folder of your private repository with this content DISCORD_TOKEN=your token without quote symbols or anything
+18. Now go back to heroku and link your private repository there by entering your name of private repository.
+Hit search and then connect.
+19. Now scroll down below and Enable Auto Deploy.
+Now Scroll a little more and hit Deploy Branch.
+# Enabling the bot to launch in heroku
+20. Go to Resources Tab
+21. Click the little edit icon near our apps' name to enable our dynos
+22. Enable it and hit confirm
+23. Congrats you now have your own helia instance